Registration and Attendance Requirements

 Auditing a Harvard Law School Course

 Any student interested in auditing a Harvard Law School course must submit an audit request form to the Office of the Registrar.
 The form requires the signature of the instructor of the course.
-The form will be held in the Registrar’s office until the end of the Add/Drop period.
+The form will be held in the Registrar’s office until the end of the add/drop period.
 Potential auditors may, subject to available seating, sit in on the course until an official decision is made.
-If it is determined that space is available in the course (there is no waitlist or the waitlist has been cleared) the student will be notified that he/she may attend the course.
-If multiple students request to audit the same course and there is not space to seat them all, the audit requests will be processed on a first come/first served basis.
+If it is determined that space is available in the course (there is no waitlist or the waitlist has been cleared) the student will be notified that the student may attend the course.
+If multiple students request to audit the same course and there is not space to seat them all, the audit requests will be processed on a first-come, first-served basis.
 The audited course will not appear on the transcript.
 Exceptions to this policy may be made only with the approval of the Office of Academic Affairs.

 Class Attendance and Participation

 Regular attendance at classes and participation in class work are expected of all students.
 In cases of substantial delinquency in attendance, the Law School may, after written warning, treat students as having withdrawn from the course, seminar, or reading group in question.
-Students who believe they need to miss classes for an extended period of time must speak with Jeanne Tai or Nancy Pinn, who can assist with such situations and help ensure that students comply with the Law School’s attendance policy and related academic policies.
+Students who believe they need to miss classes for an extended period of time must speak with Jeanne Tai or Nancy Pinn, who can assist with such situations, help ensure that students comply with the Law School’s attendance policy and related academic policies, and direct students to the applicable resources as necessary.
 In no event may students receive credit for courses or seminars with meeting times that overlap in whole or in part.

 Under Massachusetts law, special circumstances apply to religious observances.
 Pursuant to the requirements of the law set forth in Chapter 151C, Section 2B of the General Laws of the Commonwealth of Massachusetts, a copy of this regulation is included in full here: